 Various methods have been tried to reduce the corrosion in steel rebar, but a better solution is to use a material that isn’t subject to corrosion in the same way.

-One such material that has been gaining traction in the market is GRFP rebar.
-This is a pultruded fiberglass rod designed, like rebar, to bond well with the concrete and give it greater tensile strength.
+One material gaining traction in the market is GRFP rebar.
+This is a pultruded fiberglass rod, designed like rebar to bond well with concrete and provide greater tensile strength.

 Though the technology is relatively new, studies indicate that GRFP can perform comparably to steel for reinforcing purposes.
 (This study also gives a helpful summary of research that has been done.)